 It is unclear what the impact of open enrollment periods for the purchase of major medical health insurance plans will have on our marketing and advertising expenses, although we expect the seasonal patterns for individual and family plan submitted applications, and marketing and advertising expenses, will be impacted.
-The next open enrollment period is scheduled to begin in October 2013 and run through March 2014, and then is scheduled to occur within the fourth quarter each calendar year starting in October 2014.
+The first open enrollment period began in October 2013 and is currently scheduled to run through March 2014.
+Thereafter, it is scheduled to occur within the fourth quarter each calendar year starting in October 2014.
 We expect our total marketing expenses will increase during the open enrollment period as an increased number of consumers switch health insurance policies.